 The Federal Reserve affects mortgage rates by raising and lowering the federal funds rate.
 Currently, the federal funds rate is low and the Federal Reserve has also injected more money into the MBS market, making mortgage rates lower for the average consumer.

 As you shop for a lender, your real estate agent may have a few preferred choices, but it all comes down to what works best for you.
 The Federal Trade Commission (FTC) recommends getting quotes from different lenders and calling several times to get the best rates.
 Be sure to ask about the annual percentage rate (APR) and interest rates.

 You’ll also want to keep a note of any fees required by the lender.
 Some common costs may include appraisal and processing fees.
 Be sure to ask about any fees that are unfamiliar and if they can be negotiated.
-For the best rates, you should try to get preapproved by several lenders before making a decision.

 Buying a home is a big step and your mortgage lender plays an important role in the process.
 Don’t hesitate to read customer reviews and ask any questions that will make you feel comfortable working with them.
 Most importantly, read any documentation and the fine print so there aren’t any unforeseen fees or expectations.
 The Consumer Financial Protection Bureau has a loan estimate explainer to help you double-check all the details agreed upon between you and your lender.